hexagontk/hexagon/readme.md

 5. Run the service and view the results at: [http://localhost:2010/hello/world][Endpoint]

 You can check the [documentation] for more details.
+Or you can clone the [Gradle Starter] or [Maven Starter] for a minimal fully working example (including tests).

 [Gradle Starter]: https://github.com/hexagonkt/gradle_starter
 [Maven Starter]: https://github.com/hexagonkt/maven_starter